Applied Mathematics and Statistics

 Master of Science Program Requirements

-The Master of Science degree (non-thesis option) requires 30 credits of coursework.
-Students pursuing the degree may count up to six credits from courses at the 400-level.
-For both the Computational & Applied Mathematics and Statistics specialties, the curriculum structure consists of (i) a set of required courses, (ii) a pair of MATH electives, and (iii) general elective courses that serve to supplement the student's technical interests.
+The master of science degree (non-thesis option) requires 30 credits of coursework.
+For both the Computational and Applied Mathematics and Statistics specialties, the curriculum structure consists of 1) a set of required courses, 2) a pair of MATH electives, and 3) general elective courses that serve to supplement the student's technical interests.

 Specialty in Computational & Applied Mathematics